hirura/hrr_rb_ssh/README.md

 #### Registering pre-generated secret keys for server host key

-By default, hard-coded secret keys are used for server host key.
-To update them with pre-generated keys, it is possible to register the keys in HrrRbSsh::Transport through `options` variable.
+By default, server host keys are generated everytime the gem is loaded.
+To use pre-generated keys, it is possible to register the keys in HrrRbSsh::Transport through `options` variable.
 The secret key value must be PEM or DER format string.
 The below is an example of registering ecdsa-sha2-nistp256 secret key.
 The supported server host key algorithms are listed later in this document.

 ```ruby
 options['transport_server_secret_host_keys'] = {}